DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/AWS/execution.md

 First you start by configurating the device with the KEYNOA cloud.
 ### Create Data Hub
-1. In the KEYNOA UI create the Data Hub you want your device to connect to.
+1. In the KEYNOA Cloud create the Data Hub you want your device to connect to.
 ![KEYNOA](/img/KEYNOA/Dashboard.png)

 2. Select the AWS data hub.